r-koch/ddal-docs/DDAL_Admin_Answers.md

 ### What if I sent a **support request but haven't heard back** (or heard back in a while)?

 If you've had email contact with Claire, reply to those emails.
 If not, check that you used the correct link in the Organizer's Guide ("Customer Support Portal" http://bit.ly/ddal_request).

+### What do we do if a trading post item has an **incorrect rarity listed**?

+Cross of the error and write in the correct rarity.

 ## Update Questions